-Potomac will hold a special meeting of shareholders at its principal executive offices, 4 North Main Street, Petersburg, West Virginia, at 9:00 a.m. local time on \\\\\\, 1999, to vote on:
+Potomac will hold a special meeting of shareholders at its principal executive offices, 4 North Main Street, Petersburg, West Virginia, at 4:00 p.m. local time on December 15, 1999, to vote on:

-- A proposal to approve the Agreement and Plan of Merger, dated as of July 16, 1999, among South Branch Valley Bancorp, Inc. and the parties to the Agreement and Plan of Merger, Potomac Valley Bank and Potomac Interim Bank, Inc. a wholly-owned subsidiary of South Branch Valley Bancorp, Inc. Attached as Annex I to the accompanying joint proxy statement/prospectus is a copy of the merger agreement. - Any other matters that properly come before the special meeting, or any adjournments or postponements of the special meeting.
+- 1. A proposal to approve the Agreement and Plan of Merger, dated as of July 16, 1999, among South Branch Valley Bancorp, Inc. and the parties to the Agreement and Plan of Merger, Potomac Valley Bank and Potomac Interim Bank, Inc. a wholly-owned subsidiary of South Branch Valley Bancorp, Inc. Attached as Annex I to the accompanying joint document is a copy of the merger agreement. - 2.
+Any other matters that properly come before the special meeting, or any adjournments or postponements of the special meeting.

-Shareholders of Potomac of record at the close of business on , 1999, are entitled to notice of and to vote at the meeting.
+Shareholders of Potomac of record at the close of business on November 1, 1999, are entitled to notice of and to vote at the meeting.
 You are cordially invited to attend the meeting in person; however, whether or not you plan to attend, we urge you to complete, date and sign the accompanying proxy card and to return it promptly in the enclosed postage prepaid envelope.